 The Corporation's financial interest in investments requiring security or collateralization must be fully secured or collateralized.
 The collateral shall be limited to obligations having the same or higher rating than the ratings of the obligations permissible for the Corporation's direct investments.
 The collateral shall be segregated in the Corporation's name and shall be in the custody of the Corporation or a third party custodian.
-The custodian shall be a member of the Federal Reserve System.
+The Custodian shall be a member of the Federal Reserve System.
 The Custodian must have prior authorization from the Corporation to deliver obligations and collateral.
-The Corporation shall not accept a pledge of a proportionate interest in a pool of collateral.

 For demand deposits, time deposits and certificates of deposit, collateralization is required for amounts over and above Federal Deposit Insurance Corporation coverage.
 The market value and the accrued interest of the collateral shall equal the value of the investment and any accrued interest at all times.
 The recorded value of the collateral shall be compared with the current market values (mark-to-market) at the time of initial investment, and thereafter at least monthly (or more often if the Corporation determines that volatile market conditions exist), to be certain that the value of the collateral continues to be equal to the value of the investment plus accrued interest.
 The mark-to-market reviews shall use "bid" price from one constant source.
 The Corporation, in its discretion, may determine that it is desirable to require collateralization in excess of the market value at the time of the purchase.
 There shall be a written agreement (or agreements) which, among other things, specifies the circumstances under which collateral may be substituted and provides that the custodian is holding the securities solely for the benefit of the Corporation and that the custodian makes no claim thereto.